-1 - History, Origin Development Sources :
+1 - History, Origin, Development, Sources & Schools of Muslim Law, :

 Historical background of Islamic law - its origin and comparision with other personal laws.
 Who is Muslim ?
 Prophet and his companion, his tradition, development of Muslim law.

 Sources of Muslim law- Primary sources- Quran, Hadis, Ijma, Kyas, secondary sources- custom, judicial decision, legislation, comparison with sources of Hindu law.